 Anyone who uses torque tools knows that over time, general usage alongside wear and tear can have a detrimental impact on the tool’s internal workings, leading to the tool delivering more or less torque than intended to.
 As a result, fasteners may end up too loose, allowing them to back off under stress, or too tight, causing them to deform, shear, or otherwise break.

-During the lifespan of a torque tool, it is bound to fall out of calibration.
+During the lifespan of a torque wrench, it is bound to fall out of calibration.
 This doesn’t mean there’s anything wrong with the tool and a simple re-calibration will return the tool to delivering an accurate performance.

 But businesses are often faced with a Goldilocks and the Three Bears scenario when wondering how often their torque wrenches need to be calibrated.
 Too often and you’ll be wasting money and causing disruption to processes.
 Not often enough and you could be producing faulty or defective products without realising, which you may be liable for if that product fails within the field.